aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 bitwise ``and``, ``or`` and ``xor``.
 A construct ``u16(...)`` means *cast to 16-bit unsigned int*.

-Just for convenience we use a 32-bit variables for 16-bit (65c816) operations, because it is easy to test overflow (carry) by testing bit 9 (for 8-bit) or 17 (for 16-bit operations), thus we need vars of size larger that size of arguments.
+Just for convenience I used a 32-bit variables for 16-bit (65c816) operations, because it is easy to test overflow (carry) by testing bit 9 (for 8-bit) or 17 (for 16-bit operations), thus it need vars of size larger that size of arguments.
 Because of that there are number of operations like ``b0 &= 0x000f`` when we are clearing unused bits.
 They haven't equivalent in CPU, but they are necessary in general programming language, when we use a variables larger in